MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 Before you begin, you must complete the following prerequisites:

 - Your organization must have the Power BI Professional or Power BI Premium license for all supervisors and administrators.
-If you are embedding the Power BI reports into apps, then you must have a Power BI Premium license.
-Otherwise, the embedded report will show a banner prompting you to upgrade.
+If you're embedding the Power BI reports into apps, then you must have a Power BI Premium license.
+Otherwise, the embedded report will show a banner that prompts you to upgrade.

 - Enable insights features in Customer Service: